Diana Kelly Levey

 Ever hear of a summer slowdown?
 Or maybe you notice an end-of-year slowdown with your freelance business around the holidays?

-It can happen in any business—whether you’re working a corporate job and waiting for a manager or advertiser to get back to you, or you may have a product or service-based business that takes a hit when everyone goes away on summer vacations.
+It can happen in any business—whether you’re working a corporate job and waiting for a manager or advertiser to get back to you, or you may have a product or service-based business like a freelance writing business that takes a hit during a summer slowdown.

 I can’t speak for other freelancers out there, but when business is slow, I tend to stalk my bank account at least daily (maybe a few times), while checking the tabs in my Google sheet on “Invoices Out” and “Assignments Working On” so I’m tallying up how much I’ll have when all that money comes in over the next two months.
 (Pssst, here are 5 tips to make more money freelance writing this year.)